-(Side Imaging® Views only)
+(Side Imaging® models only [898c HD SI and 998c HD SI])

-Settings: Off, On, Default = Off
+Settings: Off, On, Default = On

-SI Navigation controls how the boat icon is displayed in Side Imaging[®] Views.
+SI Navigation controls how the boat icon is displayed in Side Imaging® Views.
 If SI Navigation is turned on, the boat icon indicates the direction the boat needs to turn to reach the next waypoint during navigation.
 The boat icon color will also change to orange.

-If SI Navigation is turned Off, the boat icon will not change during navigation although you can still mark waypoints and start navigation from a Side Imaging[®] View.
-See Side Imaging[®] View and Introduction to Navigation for more information.
+If SI Navigation is turned Off, the boat icon will not change during navigation although you can still mark waypoints and start navigation from a Side Imaging® View.
+See Side Imaging® View and Introduction to Navigation for more information.